 A Ballarat construction company has been convicted and fined $25,000 for ignoring WorkSafe directions to fix unsafe scaffolding at a Mount Clear worksite.

 Two young workers have died and a third has been seriously injured in three separate incidents in Victorian workplaces over the past two days.

 WorkSafe is urging Victorian workplaces to re-think their approach to safety following a rise in the number of fatalities at work in 2017.

 A stock agent has died after being trampled by an animal on a cattle farm at Georges Creek near Tallangatta, southeast of Albury Wodonga today.

-Victorians are being warned of the dangers of using illegal fireworks this festive season.
+Victorians are being warned of the dangers of buying and using illegal fireworks this festive season.